Article

 What is data analytics?

-Additionally, data analytics provide visibility and insight, create actionable intelligence and inform better legal decision making.
-When you consider how many legal decisions in the past were often made by hunches or guesses, and law firm relationships were based on who went to law school with the general counsel, you can instantly see the appeal – and importance – of using data analytics to make (and track) decisions.
+When you consider how, in the past, guesswork often drove legal decisions and law firm relationships usually stemmed from law school connections with general counsel, you can instantly see the appeal — and importance — of using data analytics to make and track informed decisions.

 How do you start?